yuhan00000/crypto-data-pipeline/README.md

 ## PostgreSQL Setup (Local)

-Before running the ETL script, two things is needed:
+Before running the ETL script, two things are needed:

 1. Create a PostgreSQL database (example name: `crypto_db`)
 2. Apply the schema in `database/schema.sql` to create the `crypto_prices` table